brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 - [Rocket Raccoon from _Guardians of the Galaxy_](https://www.youtube.com/watch?v=i1iEIoxd-4A) - A great example of a character that uses their intelligence and mechanical aptitude to fight.
 - [Iron Man from MCU](https://www.youtube.com/watch?v=-CKyYV5doCI) - If you want to be the Medieval fantasy version of Iron Man, an Armorer Artificer is your best bet.
+- [Rikku from _Final Fantasy X_](/dnd-in-pop-culture/final-fantasy/ff10-rikku/) - Yes, the thief from _Final Fantasy X_ is actually an Artificer.
+Sure, she can steal, but the reason everyone uses her is her Mix ability, which can give you some powerful potion effects.

 ## <a name="Barbarian"></a>Barbarian

-Barbarians are THE tank class.
+Barbarians are THE [tank](/5e-build-guides/tank-builds/) class.
 Their natural toughness and a massive pool of hit points place them firmly on the front lines of combat where they can shrug off damage and hit back harder.
 They’re typically strong in every physical feat, from jumping across chasms to dodging fireballs to resisting the effects of poison.
 They also get some class features to enhance critical hits and get them more often, so if you’re looking for a critical hit build, barbarians are among the top picks.
 Compared to disciplined Fighters, Barbarians instead rely on their raw power and can jump right into battle rather than wait for the perfect moment.

 Difficulty: ★☆☆☆☆